Outdoor Advertising Methods, Tactics, and Tips

-As a consumer, you will see outdoor advertising almost every day, although these days, it is harder and harder actually to grab the attention of the average customer.
-It is said that we see hundreds of outdoor advertisements every day, more if living in a city like New York or Chicago.
-But, recall of those ads is almost zero.
-So, doing it the right way is imperative, or it is simply a waste.
+You see hundreds of outdoor advertisements every day, and even more if you live in a city like New York or Chicago.
+But your recall of these ads is probably close to zero.
+Doing outdoor advertising the right way is imperative, or it's simply a waste.

-Also known as out-of-home (OOH) advertising, outdoor advertising is a broad term that describes any type of advertising that reaches the consumer when he or she is outside of the home.
-It really is that simple.
-It can be segregated into smaller segments (explained below), but when it comes down to it, if it's outside of the home, it's outdoor advertising.
+Also known as out-of-home (OOH) advertising, outdoor advertising is a broad term that describes any type of campaign that reaches consumers when they're outside their homes.
+It can be further segregated into more precise segments, but it's all outdoor advertising if it's outside the home.

 Types of Outdoor Advertising

-In the past, a billboard or outdoor ad was simply a way to do brand awareness.
-It is not possible to convey a complex message on a medium that people see for only a few seconds, or minutes at best, so it was seen as support for TV, direct mail, radio, and print.
-In short, keep the product or service top of mind, but let the other forms of advertising do the heavy lifting.
+It used to be that an outdoor ad was simply a way to achieve brand awareness.
+It's not possible to convey a complex message on a medium that people will see for only a few seconds, or for a few minutes at most.
+This type of advertising was seen as support for TV, direct mail, radio, and print campaigns.
+It kept the product or service front of mind while it let other forms of media do the heavy lifting.

-However, with the advent of mobile technology, and websites, outdoor can now drive people to something instantly.
-From QR codes to simple web addresses, or even apps like Snapchat and Instagram, outdoor can be a way to begin a conversation with the consumer, or prompt an outdoor campaign to go viral.
+But with the advent of mobile technology and websites, outdoor advertising can drive people to do something instantly.
+From QR codes to simple web addresses, or even apps like Snapchat and Instagram, outdoor media can be a way to begin a conversation with the consumer, or to prompt an outdoor campaign to go viral.

-Some outdoor advertising can become a focal point for an entire campaign, especially if it encompasses a stunt, or drives interaction with users and their cell phones.
-Recent examples include the TNT "Push To Add Drama" stunt, the tailgating ads for the Colorado State Patrol, and the Pepsi Max Unbelievable bus shelter.
+Some outdoor advertising can become the focal point of an entire campaign, especially when it encompasses a stunt or drives interaction with users and their cellphones.
+Recent examples include the TNT "Push To Add Drama" stunt and the Pepsi Max Unbelievable bus shelter.

 Costs Associated With Outdoor Advertising

-As with other forms of mass-market communication, reaching hundreds of thousands of consumers is not cheap.
-And as competition for billboard spaces increases, so do the associated costs.
+Reaching hundreds of thousands of consumers isn't cheap, and as competition for billboard spaces increases, so do associated costs.

 Tips for Successful Outdoor Advertising Campaigns

-To ensure you are getting the best bang for your buck, you need to approach your outdoor strategy with careful planning and precision.
-We live in a world that is ruled by the smartphone, and other portable devices.
-The attention of the average consumer is drawn into a small screen in front of them, not billboards and transit wraps.
-So, to break into that valuable attention span, follow this advice:
+Approach your outdoor strategy with careful planning and precision to ensure that you're getting the most bang for your buck.
+We live in a world that's ruled by smartphones and other portable devices.
+The average consumer's attention is drawn to a small screen in front of them, not to billboards and transit wraps.
+You have to break into that valuable attention span.

-- Spend Money on High-Traffic Sites: You may be tempted to get cheaper units and more of them.
-It is a waste of money.
-The key to success is getting as many eyeballs on your outdoor campaign as possible.
-It's far better to do one site that will get a million views, than five sites that will get 800,000.
+- Spend your money on high-traffic sites: You might be tempted to buy cheaper units and more of them, but it's far better to go with one site that will get a million views rather than five sites that will get 800,000.

-- Look at the Competition: Perhaps the best example of this comes from a billboard by Audi.
-It simply said "your move BMW."
-A week later, BMW put a billboard up across from it that said "Checkmate."
-You do not want to leave yourself open to ridicule or look like you're tone deaf.
-So, study the area, and select sites that will not pose a problem.
+- Look at the competition: Perhaps the best example of this comes from a billboard by Audi.
+It simply said, "Your move, BMW."
+Then BMW put up a billboard a week later that said "Checkmate."
+You don't want to leave yourself open to ridicule, so study the area and select sites that won't pose a problem.

-- Less is More: Outdoor is looked at for a second or two if you're lucky.
-You do not want to saturate the ad with messages and calls to action.
-Keep it simple, and let the few words and stunning visuals grab the attention.
-Think of outdoor as a conversation starter only.
-It is not there to inform, but merely to intrigue.
+- Less is more: Outdoor advertising catches the eye for a second or two—if you're lucky.
+You don't want to saturate the ad with messages and calls to action.
+Keep it simple and let a few words and stunning visuals grab consumers' attention.
+Think of outdoor media as a conversation starter.
+It's not there to inform, but merely to intrigue.